 Again, anything purchased during the marriage is community property.
 However, if you can trace the downpayment to separate property, you may be able to get the downpayment reimbursed.
 Please speak with your attorney.

 If your spouse can prove that he or she was under duress, and did not sign of their own free will, the transmutation will not be valid.
 In addition, the deed must be very clear and contain specific, unambiguous language establishing the separate nature of the property.
-Please speak with your attorney.

 My spouse was a shop-a-holic and I never knew.
 All the credit cards are in his name.
 Am I responsible for half?

-Yes.
+Unless you have a prenup, yes, you are responsible for joint debt acquired during the marriage.
 Same with community property, community debt is debt acquired during the marriage.